rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L6_wait.md

 ```

 ## How JavascriptExecutor works in Selenium
+The JavaScript Executor in Selenium is an interface that provides a way to execute JavaScript code within the
+context of the browser.
+It is particularly useful for performing operations that might not be directly supported
+by Selenium WebDriver's API or for interacting with elements in ways that are more efficient or reliable than
+standard WebDriver commands.

-Let's try to understand the working of JavascriptExecutor using a simple example and implementation of both the JavascriptExecutor methods.
+Let's try to understand the working of JavascriptExecutor using a simple example and implementation of
+both the JavascriptExecutor methods.

 1. JavascriptExecutor in Selenium to click a buton
 js.executeScript("document.getElementByID('elementid').click();");